SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-If you need help with using Carbon Copy, reach out in the designated support channel on [discord](https://discord.gg/ZsPfrGn/) so me or a community member can help.
-If you have private issues involving purchase details, open up a support ticket instead.
+If you need help with using Carbon Copy, reach out in the designated **#support** channel on [discord](https://discord.gg/ZsPfrGn/) so we or a community member can help.

 </details>